What do you need to do this month to keep your garden looking healthy? How can you be proactive NOW so that you get the best results NEXT month?

 Obviously cuttings require a bit of attention and a lot of water to make sure they survive.
 January is also a big month for fruit pests.
 Check your fruit trees for the various pests that are common to each individual fruit tree type and if needed, treat them.

-Your local nursery is a good source for advice on what to treat particular fruit trees with. (cold and tropical) Another good tip for January is to prune your most vigorous growing plants just slightly.
+Your local nurseries are a good source for advice on what to treat particular fruit trees with. (cold and tropical) Another good tip for January is to prune your most vigorous growing plants just slightly.

 In particular your roses (temperate) could do with a mild to good prune as this will encourage new growth and lead to a great display of flowers come autumn.
-Be careful not to make this prune too vigorous, it is simply to encourage new growth.
+Be careful not to make this prune too vigorous and use dependable secateurs for the job.

 Bougainvilleas may also be trying to take over your garden so prune them back to keep them under control. (tropical) There is also still time to plant annuals like vincas, petunias and sunflowers that can handle full sun so you keep your garden looking great right into autumn.